December 2, 2019

 Another example of growing by grace.

 The following is a sped up look at another example of growing by grace.
 It is an example of how we grow cognitively while learning multiplication.
 These are the seven grace steps: 1) We are typically expected to learn time tables during school (the prophetic seed is given).
 2) We are in an environment that supplies flash cards, pencils, paper, or whatever tools are needed.
 3) A teacher begins teaching and we practice and practice starting with the factors 0 & 1 then onto increasing difficulty with higher numbers.
 4) We are told that a test will come at a particular time to test us, meanwhile 2) and 3) are still going on with the expectation that we need to be prepared for a certain time ahead.
 5) The test comes, we pass, and we can declare ourselves as a person who knows time tables.
-6) Outside of the learning environment, we are in a situation where we are aware, by ourselves, it is easier to count by 2's, 5's, or 10's when called to pick up a large number of things or counting our money.
+6) Outside of the learning environment, we are in a situation where we are aware, by ourselves, it is easier to multiply than add when called to pick up a large number of things or counting our money.
 We have applied multiplication in a practical manner and utilized it outside of the classroom and applied it in a way we had not done before.
 7) We now are available to use our multiplication skills in a variety of ways.
+We produce multiplication fruit that we eat or for others to eat.
 The next prophetic seed would be to go into division.

 8 For by grace are ye saved through faith; and that not of yourselves: it is the gift of God: 9 Not of works, lest any man should boast.
 (Ephesians 2:8-9)

 11 For the grace of God that bringeth salvation hath appeared to all men, (Titus 2:11)